jaswindersingh2/RNAsnap2/README.md

 ```
 ./run_rnasnap2.sh inputs/sample_seq.fasta
 ```
-The output of this command will be the "*.rnasnap2_profile" file in the "outputs" folder consists of predicted solvent accessibility by RNAsnap2 for a given input RNA sequence.
+The output of this command will be the *sample_seq.rnasnap2_profile* file in the *outputs/* folder consists of predicted solvent accessibility by RNAsnap2  for a given input RNA sequence.
+To verify the output, the predicted ASA *sample_seq.rnasnap2_profile* for *sample_seq.fasta* should be almost (may be updated nt database used) same as in existing *6ol3_C.rnasnap2_profile* as both sequences are same.

 Datasets
 ----